-To configure a VCS cluster using the wizard
+To configure a VCS cluster

-- Start the VCS Cluster Configuration Wizard from Start > All Programs > 1 Symantec > Veritas Cluster Server > Configuration Tools > Cluster Configuration Wizard or, on Windows Server 2012 operating systems, from the Apps menu in the Start screen. - 2 Read the information on the Welcome panel and click Next. - On the Configuration Options panel, click Cluster Operations and click Next. - On the Domain Selection panel, select or type the name of the domain in which the cluster resides and select the discovery options.
+Start the VCS Cluster Configuration Wizard.

+Click Start > All Programs > Symantec > Veritas Cluster Server > Configuration Tools > Cluster Configuration Wizard.

+- Read the information on the Welcome panel and click Next.
+2 - On the Configuration Options panel, click Cluster Operations and click Next. - On the Domain Selection panel, select or type the name of the domain in which the cluster resides and select the discovery options.
-To discover information about all systems and users in the domain, do the following:

-- Clear Specify systems and users manually. - Click Next.

-To specify systems and user names manually (recommended for large domains), do the following:

-Select Specify systems and users manually.

-Additionally, you may instruct the wizard to retrieve a list of systems and users in the domain by selecting appropriate check boxes.

-If you chose to retrieve the list of systems, proceed to step 6.
+- To discover information about all systems and users in the domain: - Clear the Specify systems and users manually check box. - Click Next. - Proceed to step 8 on page 141. - To specify systems and user names manually (recommended for large domains): - Check the Specify systems and users manually check box.
+Additionally, you may instruct the wizard to retrieve a list of systems and users in the domain by selecting appropriate check boxes. - Click Next - If you chose to retrieve the list of systems, proceed to step 6 on page 140.
 Otherwise, proceed to the next step.